Process

 03.

-Once we view the complete collection, we will create a detailed proposal citing which items in the collection we recommend for formal appraisal, what the total costs will be and our timeline requirements to complete the project.
-If you had already received an estimated quote based on the digital assessment (step 2), we will confirm if any items need to be added or subtracted and send you the finalized invoice.
+Once we have reviewed the entire collection, we will prepare a detailed proposal outlining our recommendations for items that should undergo formal appraisal.
+This proposal will include the total costs and our timeline for completing the project.
+If you received an estimated quote based on the digital assessment in step 2, we will verify whether any items need to be added or removed and then send you the finalized invoice.

-Heritage Appraisals charges the rate of $150 per hour.
-On average, the appraisal service charges range from $95-$175 per piece based on rarity/uniqueness and research time required to procure qualified comparables.
-There will also be any applicable travel and on-site inspection time charges and a work file creation/retention fee.
+Heritage Appraisals charges $150 per hour.
+On average, our appraisal service fees range from $95 to $195 per item, depending on its rarity, uniqueness, and the research time required to gather qualified comparables.
+Additional charges may apply for travel and on-site inspection time, as well as a fee for creating and retaining the work file, and any hardcopies requested.

-If during the process we find additional time for research/analysis is required or items are added to the report in which alter the quoted fees, the client will be made aware and will need to authorize these changes before the appraiser proceeds.
+If, during the appraisal process, we determine that extra time for research or analysis is needed or if items are added to the report that affect the quoted fees, we will inform you promptly.
+You will need to authorize any changes before the appraiser proceeds.

 estimate